RHsyseng/telco-operations/abi/deployment.md

-# **Deploying an OpenShift Cluster using BILLI workflow**
+# **Deploying an OpenShift Cluster using ABI workflow**

-This document provides a first view at deploying a cluster using billi workflow, which is a subcommand for openshift-install that will generate a custom iso for installing openshift from an install config in an unattended fashion.
+This document provides a first view at deploying a cluster using abi workflow, which is a subcommand for openshift-install that will generate a custom iso for installing openshift from an install config in an unattended fashion.

 ## **Workflow**